 5 costly mistakes smart property investors avoid

-1. Buy with your head, not your heart
+Buy with your head, not your heart

-2. Understand the target market
+Understand the target market

 One of the biggest mistakes newbie property investors make is not understanding who their target market is and buying the wrong property for its location.
 For example, buying a young professional’s apartment that’s far from transport links to the city, or a family home that isn’t close to any good school zones, has no off-street parking and a small (or no) backyard.

 Good property investors put themselves in the shoes of their future tenants and think about what they will want and need in a property.
-Ask yourself if you'd be happy living in the property if you were a young professional/family etc and if you are, there’s a good chance your future tenants will be too.
+Ask yourself if you’d be happy living in the property if you were a young professional/family, and if you are, there’s a good chance your future tenants will be too.

 Smart investors also know to target properties that have maximum appeal to owner-occupiers so that when the time comes to sell, there’s more than one type of buyer for the property.
 Owner-occupier appeal is one of the foundations of capital growth because owner-occupiers tend to buy with their heart when buying a property, which drives prices up.

-3. Do your research
+Do your research

 First-time investors may be tempted to buy a cheaper property in an outer suburb, but prices can take longer to grow than in middle or inner-city suburbs.

-Smart investors also know they need to research other factors including rental vacancy rates and rental yields.
+Smart investors also know they need to research other factors, including rental vacancy rates and rental yields.
 Investors often use property reports to research data for individual suburbs, as well as to find out the estimated investment rental yield, vacancy rates, and what the capital growth trends are in the area.

-4. Have a strong investing strategy
+Have a strong investment strategy

-So you heard on the radio that “Property prices are about to spike by 20% in this suburb!!!
+So, you heard on the radio that “Property prices are about to spike by 20% in this suburb!!!
 Get in now before you miss out!!” but you should never make a property investment decision based on a news headline.

-Smart investors know this and it’s why they always have an investment strategy - whether it’s to renovate to flip, buy and hold, or negatively gear it.
+Smart investors know this, and it’s why they always have an investment strategy— whether it’s to renovate to flip, buy and hold, or negatively gear it.

-Sit down and have a think about what your property investment strategy will be and stick to your guns and long-term goals.
+Sit down and have a think about what your property investment strategy will be, and stick to your guns and long-term goals.

-5. Do your due diligence with financing
+Do your due diligence with financing

 If you’re investing in property, chances are you’re doing it to secure your financial future and build wealth- so don’t be lazy when it comes to securing financing.